What is Ethanol?

 Ethanol is a grain alcohol that can be blended with gasoline and used in motor vehicles.
-Many gasoline stations provide a blended fuel, which typically is 10 percent ethanol and 90 percent gasoline.
+Many gasoline stations provide a blended fuel, typically 10 percent ethanol and 90 percent gasoline.
 Vehicles do not need any modifications to use this blend of fuel.
-Flex fuel vehicles, which have modifications to the fuel systems, can use E85, which is a blend of up to 85 percent ethanol and 15 percent gasoline.
-With the modifications, these vehicles can use straight gasoline or any blend of ethanol up to 85 percent.
+Flex fuel vehicles modify the fuel systems and can use E85, a blend of up to 85 percent ethanol and 15 percent gasoline.
+With the modifications, these vehicles can use straight gasoline or any ethanol blend up to 85 percent.
 (Courtesy of University of Illinois Extension.)

 Ethanol is a cleaner-burning alternative fuel produced from domestic renewable resources such as corn and other starch-containing plant materials known as biomass.
-It can also be made from cellulosic materials such as switchgrass and crop residues.
+It can also be made from cellulosic materials like switchgrass and crop residues.

 How is ethanol produced?

 In the United States, ethanol is primarily produced from the starch in corn grain.
 Recent studies using updated data about corn production methods demonstrate a positive energy balance for corn ethanol, meaning that fuel production does not require more energy than the amount of energy contained in the fuel.

 There are several steps involved in making ethanol available as a vehicle fuel:

 Biomass feedstocks are grown, collected, and transported to an ethanol production facility